DevExpress-Examples/xaf-web-forms-use-oauth2-authentication-providers/Readme.md

 <br>9.
 Copy the<strong> LoginWith*</strong> actions customizations and the **AuthenticationStandardLogonParameters_DetailView** layout settings from the *[AuthenticationOwin.Web\Model.xafml](.CS\AuthenticationOwin.Web\Model.xafml)* file to the same file in the <em>YourSolutionName.Web</em> project.
 If you have no model customizations in<em> Model.xafml</em>, you can just overwrite it with the file from demo.
 Ensure that the <a href="https://documentation.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Web.SystemModule.IModelActionWeb.IsPostBackRequired.property">IsPostBackRequired</a> property of each <strong>LoginWith*</strong> action is set to true.<br>
 <br>10.
 Configure OAuth2 provider services according to their documentation.
-<br>This example shows how XAF can get a user's email from OAuth2 services and create (or authenticate) a user based on this data ([the AuthenticationStandartWithOAuth.Authenticate method](./CS/AuthenticationOwin.Web/Security/AuthenticationStandartWithOAuth.cs)).
+<br>This example shows how XAF can get a user's email from OAuth2 services and create (or authenticate) a user based on this data ([the OAuthProvider.Authenticate method](.CS\AuthenticationOwin.Web\Security\OAuthProvider.cs)).
 <br>Note that a third-party API and settings of OAuth2 services (Google, Facebook, and Microsoft) that we use in this example often change and we cannot control this at the level of our components.
 While we try to keep this example up-to-date with these changes, it is always better to refer to the official OAuth2 provider documentation.
 Please leave comments or create merge requests to this example if you find any inconsistencies.
 <br>Known OAuth2 services specificities:
 - Microsoft [requires](https://www.devexpress.com/Support/Center/Question/Details/T686058/oauth2-example-with-microsoftaccountauthenticationoptions-not-working) the '/signin-microsoft' string to the Redirect URI (validated on March 13th 2020);